Themroc/humhub_mod-helper/README.md

 	$model->vars[
 		'attribute_name'=> [
-			'default'=>		string	This will be used if model data is empty 'rules'=>		array	Ex. ['in', 'range'=> [0, 1]]
+			'rules'=>		array	Ex. ['in', 'range'=> [0, 1]]
 							See https://www.yiiframework.com/doc/api/2.0/yii-base-model#rules()-detail
-			'trans'=>		string	Translation category.
-If unset, taken from mod['trans'].
 			'label'=>		string	If unset, will be derived from attribute name.
 							See https://www.yiiframework.com/doc/api/2.0/yii-base-model#attributeLabels()-detail
 			'hints'=>		string	Explanatory text.
 							See https://www.yiiframework.com/doc/api/2.0/yii-base-model#attributeHints()-detail
+			'trans'=>		string	Translation category.
+If unset, taken from mod['trans'].
+			'default'=>		string	This will show up if attribute content is empty

+			'options'=> [
+				'nosave'=>	number	If !=0, attribute content will not be stored in db 'notrim'=>	number	If !=0, attribute content will not be trimmed prior to saving ],

 			'form'=> [
-				'type'=>	string	One of 'checkbox', 'dropdown', 'radio', 'textarea', 'widget' or 'text' (the default) 'class'=>	class	yii widget class if type='widget' See https://www.yiiframework.com/doc/api/2.0/yii-widgets-activefield#widget()-detail
+				'type'=>	string	One of 'checkbox', 'dropdown', 'radio', 'textarea', 'widget', 'hidden' or 'text' (the default) 'class'=>	class	yii widget class if type=='widget' See https://www.yiiframework.com/doc/api/2.0/yii-widgets-activefield#widget()-detail
 				'items'=>	array	Item list for dropdown or radio.
 Can be either a string like ".Label 1.Another label" an array like [ 0=> 'Label 1', 1=> 'Another label' ] or some reference to a function